-Public Project # of meeting Promote public meetings

-Speaking Workshops/Open attendees via all other PPP tools

-Houses Schedule meetings at

-convenient locations and
+Public Speaking Project Workshops/Open Houses # of meeting attendees Promote public meetings via all other PPP tools Schedule meetings at convenient locations and times Public Meetings/Hearings # of meeting attendees Promote public meetings via all other PPP tools Schedule meetings at convenient locations and times.

-times

-Public # of meeting Promote public meetings

-Meetings/Hearings attendees via all other PPP tools

-Schedule meetings at

-convenient locations and

-times.

 The HPFL-MPO accepts input and comments from the public through a variety of means.
-Members of the public may make comments by calling the HPFL-MPO at (601)545-6259.
+Members of the public may make comments by calling the HPFL-MPO at (601) 545-6259.